SteveBarnett/human-centred/_untitled-a11y-guide-actions/avoid-barriers-to-access/make-it-more-usable-for-more-people.md

 layout: untitled-a11y-guide-action
 ideanumber: 2
 idea: Avoid barriers to access
-title: More usable for more people
+title: Make it more usable for more people
 order: 1
 ---